yantisj/ndcrawl/README.md

-# Work in progress CDP crawler for Cisco networks
+# CDP/LLDP crawler for Cisco networks

-This is experimental at the moment, and mostly written as an exercise for fun.
-Uses netmiko and some seed devices to scrape your network and output a CSV file of all neighbors from each device.
+This is experimental at the moment.
+Uses netmiko and some seed devices to scrape your network and output CSV files of all neighbor topology data, as well as a device list file.
+Uses threaded connections at each iteration, moving out from seed devices to next level of devices until all devices are discovered.

 Uses a BFS algorithm with netmiko, and calculates distances from seed devices.
 Only visits each device once.
-Currently only works with CDP but could easily be modified to do LLDP as well.

-Only supports NXOS and IOS at the moment.
-Could be modified easily for other devices.
+Currently only works with SSH access to Cisco IOS and NXOS devices.
+Will gather all neighbors and devices found, but can only scrape cisco devices at the moment.
+Other devices supported by Netmiko could be added easily.

 ## Usage Example: Scrape network starting with the core devices